rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

 ### getkorgtaskchainstatus
 - There is a single argument of type System.String.
 - Returns GetTaskchainStatusReply.
-### getlaminarfeaturestatus
-Retrieve the status of laminar feature enablement for various cloud types

-- The getlaminarfeaturestatus subcommand takes no arguments.
-- Returns GetLaminarFeatureStatusReply.
-### getmountdetails
-Returns the details of mount disks.

-- There is a single argument of type GetMountDetailsInput.
-- Returns GetMountDetailsReply.
-### getntp
-Get NTP server addresses.

-- The getntp subcommand takes no arguments.
-- Returns list of System.Strings.
-### getobjectprotectionandsensitivitysummary
-Get object protection and sensitivity summary

-- There is a single argument of type list of ManagedObjectTypes.
-- Returns GetObjectProtectionAndSensitivitySummaryReply.
 ### getpermissions
 Permissions assigned to the role that are in effect.